carldgosselin/virtual_reality/Project-5-VR-Gallery/README.md

 ## Install

-Move the "VR-Gallery.apk" file to your favorite Android device and enjoy the experience.
+Click <a href="https://github.com/carldgosselin/virtual_reality/blob/master/Project-5-VR-Gallery/build">here</a> and move the VR-Gallery apk file onto your favorite Android device and enjoy the experience.